 The song was co-written by Kostas and Wayland Patton.

-This track can be found on the 1993 album "This Time".
+Two Doors Down can be found on the 1993 album "This Time".

 Dwight co-wrote this song with Nashville writer Kostas.